inkline/inkline/packages/docs/pages/docs/core/typography.md

 ### Sass Variables
 Here you can find a list of the Sass variables you can use for typography.
-If you're looking to find common variables that these rely on, you should take a look at the <nuxt-link :to="{ name: 'docs-introduction-sass-variables' }">Sass Variables</nuxt-link> page.
+If you're looking to find common variables that these rely on, you should take a look at the <nuxt-link :to="{ name: 'docs-core-sass-variables' }">Sass Variables</nuxt-link> page.

 <i-scss-preview title="Typography" expanded :header="false">